es-tooling/module-replacements/docs/modules/strip-ansi.md

 [Documentation](https://nodejs.org/api/util.html#utilstripvtcontrolcharactersstr)

 > [!NOTE]
-> Due to [a bug](https://github.com/nodejs/node/issues/53697), this utility doesn't strip control characters from hyperlinks correctly.
+> Due to [a bug](https://github.com/nodejs/node/issues/53697), this utility doesn't strip control characters from ANSI hyperlinks correctly.
 This behavior has been fixed as of NodeJS v22.10.

 ## Deno